larskuhtz/toCaseFoldBuildTimes/README.md

 instance for `Data.Text.Text`.

-We found that there are very simple Haskell modules for which the compilation time is exponential in the number of calls to `Data.Text.toCaseFold` with GHC-7.6.3, GHC-7.8.3, and GHC-7.10.1.
+We found that there are very simple Haskell modules for which the compilation (as well as the binary size) time is exponential in the number of calls to `Data.Text.toCaseFold` with GHC-7.6.3, GHC-7.8.3, and GHC-7.10.1.

 The code used for running the tests is [here](ToCaseFoldBuildTimes.hs).